 This course provides a practical introduction to geomorphological interpretation, primarily using UK examples.

 The course introduces participants to concepts and geological applications in remote sensing, with an emphasis on satellite imagery.

 Provides geoscientists with a knowledge of how geostatistics can help with the analysis and interpretation of spatially distributed scientific data.

 Suitable for geoscientists who routinely work on the interpretation of dataset and wish to gain a basic knowledge of statistics or who would like to refresh their knowledge in this area.

 This course covers the principles and pitfalls of designing sampling programmes and interpreting sampled data.

-Contact Training for course fees, scheduling, and availability:
+Contact BGS Learning and Development for course fees, scheduling, and availability:

 British Geological Survey